FunkyKingston/heroku-github-integration/README.md

 ...

+### Setting up the database

+...

-### To do: Features to implement
+### To do: Some features that could be nice to implement

-- Use *gunicorn* instead of the internal Flask server
+- Use *gunicorn* instead of the internal Flask server, https://devcenter.heroku.com/articles/python-gunicorn
+- Separate app.py into \_\_init__.py (initialize app and database in here) and routes.py, place in a package (a folder) and run (app.run()) it from a run.py outside of the folder
 - Add user control, such that a logged in user only can edit/delete one's own articles (e.g. with *Flask-Login*, https://hackersandslackers.com/authenticating-users-with-flask-login/)
-- Add password encryption (e.g. using *sha256_crypt* from *passlib.hash*)
-- Use *wtforms* instead of standard forms
-- Freshen up the design of the page (adapt the current use of bootstrap, add some css, logo pictures, ...)
-- Separate app.py into \_\_init__.py (initialize app and database in here) and routes.py, place in a package (a folder) and run (app.run()) it from a run.py outside of the folder